benhoyt/benhoyt.github.com/writings/count-words.md

 Thankfully hash tables are present via `wordlist`.
 This is really intended for definitions, but with Gforth's `execute-parsing` extension it works pretty well for hash tables.
 And `skip` and `scan` work well for the whitespace parsing (thanks [comp.lang.forth](https://groups.google.com/u/1/g/comp.lang.forth/c/8ugTFxGXdaI) folks for your help).

+For optimizing, it turns out you can run `gforth-fast` instead of `gforth` to magically speed things up, so that's my first optimization.
+It looks like `gforth-fast` avoids call overhead but doesn't produce good stack traces on error.

 TODO: optimize and read in chunks? shouldn't be too hard
 TODO: also, SKIP and SCAN vs PARSE-WORD

-For optimizing, it turns out you can run `gforth-fast` instead of `gforth` to magically speed things up, so that's my first optimization.
-It looks like `gforth-fast` avoids call overhead but doesn't produce good stack traces on error.

-TODO - remove.
-I'm not going to try to optimize the Forth version -- I'm far from proficient in Forth, now, and I don't really know where to start with profiling in Gforth (it [looks like](https://github.com/forthy42/gforth/blob/master/engine/profile.c) they have some kind of support for it).
+I'm far from proficient in Forth these days, and I don't really know where to start with profiling in Gforth (though it [looks like](https://github.com/forthy42/gforth/blob/master/engine/profile.c) they have some kind of support for it).
+So I think I'll stop there.

 ## C#, Java, JavaScript, Ruby, Rust?